shaik1002/biggitlabbomb/doc/user/workspace/set_up_workspaces_proxy.md

      kubectl -n gitlab-workspaces get ingress
      ```

-     If you deploy the Helm chart for the proxy to any namespace other than `gitlab-workspaces`,
+     If you deploy the GitLab Helm chart to any namespace other than `gitlab-workspaces`,
      update the namespace in the [GitLab agent configuration](gitlab_agent_configuration.md):

      ```yaml